Obama Admin Officials Left Intel Trail Due To Suspicions Of Trump’s Russian Ties

 The report claims that former President Barack Obama had not been personally involved in what the senior officials did, but it seems that President Trump does not believe it.
 He alleged on Tuesday with Fox News that Obama was behind the various leaks and even the protests that have been hurting the Trump administration.
 While leaks continue to get out, protests are going on throughout the country and both claims are not backed up with proof at this point for the President.

 The Obama officials did not do all of this because they simply did not care for Donald Trump, but rather due to some distrust.
-However, their main goal in all of this according to the report was that they wanted to ensure alleged Russian interference in the U.S election is not something we see duplicated in the future in either American or European elections and of course to aid potential investigators.
+However, their main goal in all of this according to the report was that they wanted to ensure alleged Russian interference in the U.S election is not something we see duplicated in the future in either American or European elections, and of course, to aid potential investigators.

 The report comes out of the NY Times as of late, but other places such as WikiLeaks have denied that they used a Kremlin source or any state party for their reports.
-This made whatever source they used to be either something they hacked into themselves or from someone with access to key information.
-Of course, there seems to be a lot of debate regarding the media and their reporting on the Trump administration with Trump recently attacking the media and calling many of them “fake news.”
+This made whatever source they used to be either from something they hacked into themselves or from someone with access to key information.
+Of course, there seems to be a lot of debate regarding the media and their reporting on the Trump administration, with Trump recently attacking the media and calling many of them “fake news.”

 On top of this, he has declared a war of sorts on the media and at one point Press Secretary Sean Spicer banned key media such as Politico and the New York Times from a recent presser.
 This after the feeling that none of the media sources were being truthful due to their use of anonymous sources.
 Of course in media, a source often times has to keep a job or not worry of death, which is why their name is kept secret.